 Our Wellbeing and Family Support team will understand how you are feeling and will offer support which may include the following:

-Around six weeks after a bereavement we send a letter to relatives and close friends of patients that we have cared for, offering our support and enclosing information about the different types of support we can offer.
-If we do not hear from you otherwise, a member of our Bereavement Support Line team then calls to see how you are, and to offer you a space to talk things through.
-Our Support line operates on Mondays between 4pm and 830pm.
+A member of our Bereavement Support Line team will call you to see how you are and to offer you a space to talk things through.
+Our Support line operates on Mondays between 4pm and 8:30pm.
 Some people feel one or two calls are enough: others welcome regular calls for longer.
-If you would like to hear from us sooner, or to arrange a call, please call the Bereavement Team on 01442 869550.